-Join Rabbi George Gittleman and Rabbi Stephanie Kramer at a Shabbat service, attend our popular Lifelong Learning events or participate in our community activities or social action initiatives.
+Join Rabbi George Gittleman, Rabbi Stephanie Kramer and Cantor David Frommer at a Shabbat service, attend our popular Lifelong Learning events or participate in our community activities or social action initiatives.
 Children discover their Jewish identity in our thriving religious school.
 Click here to inquire about joining our congregation today.

 Shabbat Services: Fridays at 6:15 PM, Saturdays at 10:30 AM

 Second Friday of the month is a Rabbi’s Tisch

 All Friday evening Shabbat services begin at 6:15 PM in the Sanctuary.
 Saturday morning services begin at 10:30 AM.
 The second Friday of every month is a Rabbi’s Tisch, an alternative Shabbat experience consisting of a catered dinner followed by a lively discussion led by our clergy and guest speakers.
 RSVP’s greatly appreciated.
 The suggested tisch donation is $10, or you may purchase a yearlong “package” for a suggested donation of $100.
 If you or your chavurah would like to sponsor a tisch, please contact the office.